sayuru-akash/airline-reservation-system/README.md

 <h3 align="center">Airline Reservation System</h3>

   <p align="center">
     Airline Reservation System built for a University Project using C++ and .NET ASP.
-This project can run with a server along with a MySQL database.
+This project can run with a server along with a MSSQL database.
     <br />
     <a href="https://github.com/sayuru-akash/airline-reservation-system"><strong>Explore the project »</strong></a>
     <br />